becomingahacker/bah-foundations-lab/README.md

 ## Start Labs

-* You can either ask the students to start the labs themselves, or you can start Start all labs from the Dashboard, Choose `Rows per Page: All`, Select All, then `Start`.
+* You can either ask the students to start the labs themselves, or you can start all labs from the Dashboard, Choose `Rows per Page: All`, Select All, then `Start`.

 ## Troubleshooting